epicblockchain/whitepapers/ETC/Hybrid_PoW/Hybrid_PoW_Strategy.md

-# Overview:  Hybrid PoW Strategy
+# Overview:  Hybrid PoW Strategy for Ethereum Classic

 This document builds on the [ECIP-1049 proposal: Change the ETC Proof of Work Algorithm to Keccak-256](https://github.com/ethereumclassic/ECIPs/issues/394) by adding a Dual PoW Mining Framework to the current ETCHash with the proposed Keccak-256.
 There has been significant concern and debate in the ETC community about the impact on network security in light of the following areas: